rammpeter/panorama/README.md

 Panorama
 ========

-Web-tool for monitoring performance issues of Oracle databases.
+Web-tool for analysis of performance issues on Oracle databases.
 Provides easy access to several internal information.<br>
 Aims to issues that are inadequately analyzed and presented by other existing tools such as Enterprise Manager.